What Is a Short Story?

 Starting a short story is a bold step into telling an engaging story with limited words.
 It is also the easiest way to commit to telling a story without plotting an entire novel and following any or no structure whatsoever.
 The creation is entirely in the hands of its creator.

 Most importantly, start writing your story ideas.
 Understanding the creative writing tools available to you as you begin will help you create a strong first draft.
-An idea of what you wish to accomplish before you begin will help you better execute your vision.
+An idea of what you wish to accomplish before you begin will help you better execute your vision of a compelling story.
 However, every writer has an approach that works for them.